liu-jc/PyTorch_NGCF/README.md

 ## Dataset
-Dataset and Data files are the same as the original implementation.
+Datasets and Data files are the same as thoese in [the original repository](https://github.com/xiangwang1223/neural_graph_collaborative_filtering).